Out & About: Calendar of area events | Calendar | Journal Gazette

 SATURDAY

-Shop Small Saturday – Part of Downtown Improvement District's Days of Holly Shopping; participating downtown businesses; Grinch will tour district from back of trolley from 11 a.m. to 1 p.m., free tractor rides by Hops Harvester Fort Wayne from 11 a.m. to 3 p.m., appearances by Anna, Elsa and Kristoff from 1:30 to 3:30 p.m. and holiday caroling from Shawnee Middle School Sound Explosion; for more information, go to downtownfortwayne.com.
+Shop Small Saturday – Part of Downtown Improvement District's Days of Holly Shopping; participating downtown businesses; Santa will tour district from back of trolley from 11 a.m. to 1 p.m., Buddy the Elf and Jovie will make appearances from back of trolley from 1:30 to 3:30 p.m. and Heartland Sings! will provide holiday caroling through district from 6 to 8 p.m.; for more information, go to downtownfortwayne.com.

-Holiday Primitive and Antique Show – 9 a.m. to 3 p.m.; Pierceton Elementary School, Pierceton; primitive and antique vendors; 11 a.m. instruction on how to decorate with greenery.
+Parlor City Christmas – Various activities and events around Bluffton beginning at 8 a.m.; 10 a.m. to 2 p.m. outdoor fire and Pinewood Derby track at Arts, Commerce and Visitors Center; 10 a.m. to 4 p.m. trolley rides at Christmas at the Mansion at Wells County Historical Museum; 11 a.m. to 1 p.m. visit Santa; for more events, go to blufftonindiana.net/parks-department/

 SATURDAY AND SUNDAY